manterd/myPhyloDB/README.md

 * myPhyloDB accepts Mothur pre-analyzed data from any its supported sequencing platforms.
 In addition, raw 454 and Illumina/MiSeq files may be uploaded and analyzed using a user-customizable Mothur pipeline.

-# Installers (Coming soon...)
+# Installers
-* Installers of compiled code for Linux and Windows platforms can be found [here] (http://www.ars.usda.gov/services/software/software.htm)
+* Installers (coming soon...) of compiled code for Linux and Windows platforms can be found [here] (http://www.ars.usda.gov/services/software/software.htm)

 # Source code
 **Dependencies:**